-Applicability of the approach
+Applicability of the Approach

-By using different fragmentation thresholds as reliability measures of the potential corridors (ANDRÉN 1994; see also METZGER & DÉCAMPS 1997), we were able to highlight areas of strong connectivity, persistent isolation or of unstable connective networks (Fig. 5.2 b,c) with different implications for planning purposes and metapopulation dynamics.
-In particular, populations one, two and four appear to be located within a reasonably stable landscape matrix with structural elements connecting the populations into a viable metapopulation network, irrespective of the fragmentation threshold used.
+By using different fragmentation thresholds as reliability measures of the potential corridors (Andrén 1994; see also Metzger and Décamps 1997), we were able to highlight areas of strong connectivity, persistent isolation, or unstable connective networks (Fig. 2b, c) with different implications for planning purposes and metapopulation dynamics.
+In particular, populations one, two, and four appear to be located within a reasonably stable landscape matrix with structural elements connecting the populations into a viable metapopulation network, irrespective of the fragmentation threshold used.
 This conservative connectivity matrix should be preserved and considered when planning projects in this area become acute (i.e., by safeguarding connective elements).
-Due to the spatial configuration of available habitat patches, along with the (effective) distance among them, stochastic extinction events at certain patches can be balanced by migration events within a larger interconnected metapopulation (HANSKI 1994; MOILANEN & HANSKI 1998) which might be also beneficial under expected climate change (NICHOLSON & OVASKAINEN 2009).
+Due to the spatial configuration of available habitat patches, along with the effective distance among them, stochastic extinction events at certain patches can be balanced by migration events within a larger interconnected metapopulation (Hanski 1994; Moilanen and Hanski 1998) which might be also beneficial under expected climate change (Nicholson and Ovaskainen 2009).
 In contrast, population six showed a strong and consistent isolation from all other populations in this area for both threshold scenarios.
 Here, a closer look at the viability and genetic setup of the population would be beneficial to finally evaluate its degree of threat.
-It is likely that, due to the strong isolation, the population might face a high extinction risk in the upcoming generations that are not vet apparent, due to 'nonequilibrium metapopulation dynamics' (sensu HANSKI et al. 1996) that reflect a situation where past habitat destructions will lead to future population extinctions (TILMAN et al. 1994).
+It is likely that, due to the strong isolation, the population might face a high extinction risk in the upcoming generations that are not yet apparent, due to 'nonequilibrium metapopulation dynamics' (sensu Hanski et al. 1996) that reflect a situation where past habitat destructions will lead to future population extinctions (Tilman et al. 1994).
 If necessary, efforts such as translocations from nearby populations or the establishment of novel connective elements could enhance the viability of this population, or its recolonization after local extinction.
 Finally, a sensitive connective network could be quantified between population three and five, with the stable connection network involving populations one, two and four, as mentioned earlier.
-Since the geographic distance exceeds the known dispersal distance of the sand lizard by several hundreds of meters, it should be unlikely that a direct exchange is realized between those patches.
-In addition, as the area is wellknown and strongly urbanized, further connective populations that could act as stepping stones are very unlikely.
-Consequently, there is a low risk for further fragmentation of those populations when developments become realized in those areas.
-In turn, these potential linkage areas could be used for forced compensatory measures to restore habitat quality (e.g., along railway embankments), leading to a better ecological coherence through the establishment of new populations, or an increase in the size of already existing populations.
+Since the geographic distance exceeds the known dispersal distance of the sand lizard by several hundreds of meters, it should be unlikely